jaidevprabhu/Bearings_Prediction/EDA_Analysis.md

 # Exploratory data review

-We explain the data as seen and analyzed after donwloading all the experiments.
-WE have done a preliminary review of the Paper that was published to interpret the data and develop a statistical model in predictive mainatainence area.
+We explain the data as seen and analyzed after downloading all the experiment data.
+We have done a preliminary review of the Paper that was published to interpret the data and develop a statistical model in predictive mainatainence area.

 In all the 3 experiments - at least one bearing failed at the end of the experiment, and one or more of them performed well past their normal lifetime.

-We show the statistical readings that clearly show the data of the failed bearings in each of the experiments.
+We show the statistical data of the failed bearings in each of the experiments.

-We have charted the data and done the stats analysis at the beginning, the approximate center and at the end of the experiments.
+We have charted the data and done the stats analysis at the **start**, the approximate **middle**, and at the **end** of the experiments.

 ## Data Preview